dd32/td-gh-ex/readme.txt

 == Frequently Asked Questions ==

 = How to setup Home/front-page with out Blog =
-Create a new page by going to pages - Add New.
-Then on right side, in page attributes - Template, select Home as the page template and name your page Home(or anything).
-And publish the page.
-Then go to Settings - Reading - select a static page as frontpage display option.
-Select Home as Front page option.
+Go to settings - reading and select A static page as option for front page display.
+Select any page as front page and a page called say "Blog" for blog page.

+= Footer-sidebar.php, How to add footer widgets =
+Go to appearance - widgets.
+Drag widgets from left side and drop into First footer widget, second footer widget...and so on..

 = Where can I get support for the theme? =
-Support is available at the http://antthemes.com/forum/.
+Support is available at http://themeszen.com/?page_id=33

 = How to use menus =
 For Menus: Use wordpress Menu system under Appearance tab.